The Council of Dads (book)

-The Council of Dads: My Daughters, My Illness, and the Men Who Could Be Me by Bruce Feiler was written in 2010 and published by William Morrow and Company.
+The Council of Dads: My Daughters, My Illness, and the Men Who Could Be Me was written by Bruce Feiler and published in 27 April 2010 by William Morrow and Company.
+Written in Feiler's perspective, The Council of Dads is classified as a memoir and biography, focusing on the author's real-life journey grappling with an unexpected osteogenic sarcoma diagnosis in his left femur.
+The book explores the impact of this life-threatening medical diagnosis on his family, and the importance of rallying friendships and support systems, which Feiler would then refer to as his 'council of dads'.

+The success of the memoir gathered interest from production companies and was later considered for TV series adaptations.
+Whilst generally received in a positive light, the Council of Dads (TV series) was cancelled after its first season with NBC in 2020.

 Synopsis

 When author Bruce Feiler discovered he had cancer he was worried about his daughters growing up without him by their sides to advise them.
 He decided to create a "Council of Dads", and wrote a letter which he then read to six of his friends asking them to be father figures to his children.

 Reception

 Sherryl Connelly writing for the New York Daily News said, "Bruce Feiler's twin daughters, Eden and Tybee, were three when he was diagnosed with a rare form of bone cancer in 2008.
 Just days afterward, the best-selling Brooklyn author came up with the idea of asking six friends to look out for his daughters should he not survive.
 Feiler's moving new book, "The Council of Dads", tells their story".

 Christine Seib writing for The Times said, "What caused the "tsunami of emotion, horror, fear and sleeplessness" that forced him out of bed that morning was the prospect of leaving the dark-haired toddlers who loved to do a dance that was a mix of ballet, ring-a-roses and the hokey pokey.
 "I kept coming back to the girls—would they wonder who I was, would they yearn for my voice, my approval, my love?"

 Nancy Gibbs writing for Time magazine said, "Bruce Feiler is a writer with diverse interests and an adventurous spirit.
 His best seller Walking the Bible, about his 10,000-mile trek through the Holy Lands, became a hit PBS series; he wrote a book about his year as a circus clown and one on Abraham—nine books total, but none like his latest, The Council of Dads".